etabari/PorthoMCL/README.md

 mkdir sample/5.bestquerytaxon
 mkdir sample/5.besthit

-orthomclpPairsBestHit.py -t sample/taxon_list -i sample/5.input -b sample/5.besthit -q sample/5.bestquerytaxon -x 1
+porthomclPairsBestHit.py -t sample/taxon_list -i sample/5.input -b sample/5.besthit -q sample/5.bestquerytaxon -x 1

 ```

 You can run this code in parallel with different values for -x.
-An example of such execution is included in the `orthomclpRunPBS.sh` script.
+An example of such execution is included in the `porthomclRunPBS.sh` script.